idoromm/Your-Home-Crowdsourcing-app/README.md

 Finally, navigate via your favorite browser (chrome is recommended) to http://localhost:3000/

 Note:
-Tel Aviv Univerisity blocks the mongo server[Our Database server], so you won't be able to Connect to Mongo server.
+Tel Aviv Univerisity blocks the mongo server (www.mongolab.com - our database server), so you won't be able to connect to the database using the university's wifi.
-A possible solution is using your phone's Wifi hot spot.
+A possible solution is using your phone's data == hot-spot (or using a wifi which isn't the university's).

 Ranking Algorithm Explained: http://1drv.ms/1KcNHVR